-Our corporate attorneys have extensive experience in the formation and operation of corporate entities, including ongoing representation for all legal issues which arise in the operation of a business, whether it is under the umbrella of a corporation, partnership, limited liability company or variations of the same.
+Our corporate attorneys have extensive experience in the formation and operation of corporate entities, including ongoing representation for all legal issues that arise in the operation of a business, whether it is under the umbrella of a corporation, partnership, limited liability company, or variations of the same.

 - Are there options which can help minimize your tax burden?

 - How is the best way to protect your personal or business assets from liability?

 - How can you plan for a future transition of the business ownership?

 - How can management deadlocks be avoided between and among co-owners?

 If you are purchasing or selling a business, our attorneys can help you understand what needs to be in the agreement to protect your interests, minimize liability exposure and optimize tax treatment.

 Such transactions need to be well-documented to avoid disputes arising out of the agreement or after the closing of the transactions.

 For relatively simple transactions you may fill out our online Business Questionnaire which will assist us in responding to your questions.

 Whether your leaving your business in the family or seeking to expand your corporations, Our Mergers and Aqcuisition Attorneys can guide you through the entire process.